← all posts

 - If a pattern exists in the codebase, reuse it instead of inventing a new one.

 That file is the seed.
-It is intentionally short.
+It is a rule file, the bottom layer.
 You add to it every time the agent does something you did not want, and every time it does something you do want and you want to keep doing.
+When a rule starts carrying too much weight, that is your cue to promote it into a skill, and eventually into a hook.

 The system is not the agent.
 It is what you write down about how you work, so the agent can stop guessing.